top of page

 WE SEEK AFTER THESE THINGS

 In my years illustrating for sci-fi and fantasy, I saw how darkness and grit often dominate, as if despair were the only path to depth.
 One of my old art teachers quipped, that “a skeleton makes any painting interesting”: a clever trick, perhaps, but a shallow one.
-Creating horror and ugly is easy.
+Creating horror, ugly, and destruction is easy.

 IMG_6361.JPG